pthu/sahd/docs/words/chashman.md

 ## Notes

+Many thanks are due to Ben Haring and Rients de Boer (Leiden) for their valuable suggestions with regard to the  Egyptian and Akkadian evidence.

 [^1]: KBL, 342; <i>HAL</i>, 348 (cf. <i>HALOT</i>, 362);   Ges<sup>18</sup>, 409: <i>DCH</i> iii: 333; <i>DCHR</i> iii: 433, 587.
 [^2]: The personal name <sup>m</sup><i>Ḫa-aš-ma-nu-um</i> is already attested in the Old Akkadian period; see Gelb 1957:135.
 The relationship with  the noun <i>ḫašmānu</i> is unclear.
 [^3]: In 1940 Virolleaud transcribed the noun as  <i>tar-ma-nu</i>, although he already indicated that  the first cuneiform sign could represent <i>ḫas</i> instead of <i>tar</i> (1940:259 n.
 1).
 It was later confirmed that the interpretation as <i>ḫas</i> is correct.